tiagomariinhoo/agile-content-frontend-test/README.md

 What would you have done differently if you had more time?
 Why?

 I would have implemented a dark mode like I did in my portfolio: https://tiagomarinho.netlify.app/ (but I made it using Styled Components and I was advised not to use it here).

-I would have written more tests for some different flows.
+Because dark mode became popular and it prevents the user to use a plugin just for it.

 I would have implemented an "infinite scroll".
 I could load more than 100 animals as data and use this functionality.
+Because it's very useful when you have this kind of application that will load a lot of data.

 I would have implemented an algorithm to help the user to rewrite the search suggesting an existing word close to the one he wrote.
+Because I've never worked with this kind of feature and it would be great to learn.

-I also would implement a Skeleton Loading for the Preview Card (when the user taps on a title to open a preview).
+I also would implement a Skeleton Loading for the Preview Card (when the user taps on a title to open a preview), to give a better UI experience.

 Notes: